TARGETED TREATMENTS TO REVEAL SMOOTHER, HEALTHIER SKIN

-Chemical acids are further broken down by the pH of the formulation (the lower the pH, the stronger the acid) and the size of the molecule itself.
-For example, a 20% concentration of glycolic acid at a pH of 3 will be stronger than the same formulation of lactic acid because the glycolic molecule is much smaller and better able to penetrate the skin’s barrier.
+Chemical acids are further broken down by the pH of the formulation (the lower the pH, the stronger the acidity) and the size of the molecule itself.
+For example, a 20% concentration of glycolic acid at a pH of 3 may be more efficacious than the same formulation of lactic acid because the glycolic molecule is smaller and better able to penetrate the skin.

 A superficial peel can produce some redness, similar to a mild sunburn, which may last 3 to 5 days.
 The more intense medium and deep peels will result in noticeable redness, swelling, blistering (in the case of deep peels), and/or peeling for 7 to 14 days.
 Deep chemical peels may also require bandages to be applied for a few days following treatment, along with prescribed painkillers to manage the discomfort.

 Immediately after a chemical peel, skin becomes more photosensitive.
 It is absolutely necessary that a broad spectrum sunscreen is applied daily post treatment, and that sun exposure is avoided or kept to a minimum.

 WHEN SHOULD I GET A CHEMICAL PEEL?

 When and how frequently a chemical peel is administered will vary according to the depth and concentration of the peel.
 Superficial peels can become part of an ongoing monthly skin maintenance program.
 Medium depth peels are generally done in a series of 3-6, while a deep peel may only be done once or twice a year.
 Any peel series should be done under the guidance of an experienced medical aesthetician or dermatologist.